The Star of Christmas: Plot

 The episode is set in London.
 Cavis Appythart (Bob the Tomato) and Millward Phelps (Larry the Cucumber) are jingle writers who decide to take their big break into the musical theatre.
 While Millward is content to see their work featured on billboards and in newspapers, Cavis believes they can make a difference in crime-ridden London by staging a grand musical that will move the citizens to greater expressions of love.
 Their opportunity arises when Millward's Uncle Ebenezer Nezzer grants them the use of his theater on Christmas Eve.
 They plan the huge production of a new musical called "The Princess and the Plumber".
 However, with only three days left until Christmas Eve, they still need a script.
 Seymour Schwenk (Pa Grape), their friend and an inventor, shows up in an experimental rocket car and delivers a box of light bulbs to them.
 Cavis maintains that if their production is glitzy and bright (electric lights are still a novelty at this time and were first introduced at the Savoy Theatre for Gilbert and Sullivan's Patience) then their show will be a bigger hit and reach more people.
 He plans to integrate the lights directly into the scenery itself.

 Cavis and Millward also need to convince the city's premiere talent, Constance Effie Pickering (Madame Blueberry), to star in the lead role, and they need to get a commitment from Prince Calvin Fredrick (Mr. Lunt) to attend the premiere.
 While Cavis and his assistant Bob Winston (Jean-Claude Pea) work on Pickering and the Prince, Millward works to complete the script.
 Everything eventually starts coming together, and Cavis starts feeling confident that their production will be a huge success.
 After noticing a flyer for a Christmas pageant planned to occur on the same night at a local church, Cavis goes to investigate.
 He observes Edmund Gilbert (Junior Asparagus) preparing a low-budget children's play, and concludes that it poses no threat to their production.
 However, the pageant intends to feature an object called the Star of Christmas.
-Wondering aloud about this as he leaves the church, Cavis is overheard by Arthur McHollingshead (Archibald Asparagus), a historian who reveals that the Star of Christmas is an ancient relic that has not been publicly displayed for 79 years.
+Wondering aloud about this as he leaves the church, Cavis is overheard by Arthur Hollingshead (Archibald Asparagus), a historian who reveals that the Star of Christmas is an ancient relic that has not been publicly displayed for 79 years.
 He rushes off with great excitement to report the news, which promptly makes the front-page headlines the next morning.